 - Get rid of as much hay and poop as possible before putting the fleeces in your washing machine.

 - Choose a cleaning powder made for sensitive skin and odourless as the pigs don't like chemical smells.
 Remember you usually require less than indicated!
-When washing fleece, less detergent is much better.
+You can go safe by choosing our Don’t Furry Laundry Detergent and Furociously Clean Laundry Sanitizer, as they’re designed to be tough on bacteria but gentle on paws, with no added scents.

 - Unless you have a dedicated washing machine for your pets, put your fleece into a laundry bag before cleaning to keep your device clean and avoid obstructions.
 Options are: Kavee laundry bag, horse wear wash bags, duvet cover with a zip, or nylon bed sheets closed with a broad elastic band.

-- You may use a small amount of white vinegar or fabric disinfectant to act as a softener and deodoriser.
-This can also help reduce odours.
+- You can then add a small amount of white vinegar or our Furociously Clean Laundry Sanitizer to act as a softener and deodoriser.
+This also helps further kill bacteria and reduce odours without adding unpleasant scents.
 Do not use bleach as this may discolour your liner.

 - Wash your fleece liners at 30 degrees.
 That is sufficient to clean it thoroughly, without damaging or shrinking it.